archlinux/infrastructure/docs/monitoring.md

 ### rebuilderd

 The rebuilderd instance Arch Linux hosts is monitored using prometheus-node-exporter's textfile collector feature which periodically collects data using a prometheus-rebuilderd-textcollector.timer.
-The queue lenght and amount of working rebuilders is collected to monitor if the rebuilderd queue keeps growing forever or rebuilderd workers stopped working.
+The queue length and amount of working rebuilders is collected to monitor if the rebuilderd queue keeps growing forever or rebuilderd workers stopped working.

 Adding monitoring for rebuilderd:

 * Add the rebuilderd instance to the `rebuilderd` group
 * Rollout exporter on host: `ansible-playbook playbooks/host.yml -t prometheus_exporters`